Yohannfra/JenRik/README.md

 ***post*** is mainly usefull to cleanup after a test\
 ***stderr_file*** and ***stdout_file*** are usefull if the output of you program is on multiples lines or if it's a lot of text and you don't want it written in you test file.\

+⚠ Don't forget that the paths are all relatives to the test file.

 If you want more examples on how to write tests you should see this [file](test_JenRik.toml)